Removal from the Ulster Bank and other lender panels: Why they do it and how to get reinstated

 • Missing deadline to reapply to be on the Ulster Bank convincing panel

-• Your practice fails to meet the criteria to remain on the Ulster Bank conveyancing panel
+• Your law firm no longer meets the criteria to remain on the Ulster Bank conveyancing panel

-• Significant non-compliance with post completion requirements on behalf of Ulster Bank
+• Significant non-compliance with post completion requirements set by Ulster Bank

 • Does my practice need to apply annually to be reinstated on the Ulster Bank conveyancing panel?